timacdonald/json-api/README.md

 ## Digging deeper

+We have now covered the basics of exposing attributes and relationships, so we will dive into some more advanced topics to give you even more control over your API responses.

 ### Attributes

 As we saw in the [Creating your first JSON:API resource](#creating-your-first-jsonapi-resource) section, the `$attributes` property is the fastest way to expose resource attributes.
 However, in some scenarios more complex configurations are required.